 AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
-Level of Difficulty: 2 Medium Topic: The Strategic Marketing Process
+Level of Difficulty: 2 Medium Topic: Strategic marketing process

-- 244. The key steps of planning, implementation, and evaluation are part of
+254. The key steps of planning, implementation, and evaluation are part of (the)

 - A. gap analysis.

-- B. the strategic marketing process.
+- B. strategic marketing process.

 - C. situational analysis.

 - D. synergy analysis.

 - E. diversification analysis.

-Key term definition-strategic marketing process.
+Key term definition - strategic marketing process.
 See Figure 2-6.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
-Level of Difficulty: 1 Easy Topic: The Strategic Marketing Process
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation 255.
+What are the three steps involved in the planning phase of the strategic marketing process? (p.
+35-

-- 245. What are the three steps involved in the planning phase of the strategic marketing process? - A. Step 1: situation (SWOT) analysis; Step 2: market-product focus and goal setting; and Step 3: the marketing program - B. Step 1: analysis; Step 2: planning; and Step 3: implementation - C. Step 1: set market and product goals; Step 2: select target markets and find points of difference; and Step 3: position the product - D. Step 1: identify industry trends; Step 2: analyze competitors; and Step 3: assess own organization - E. Step 1: Why do we exist?; Step 2: What will we do?; and Step 3: How will we do it?
+- A. Step 1: situation (SWOT) analysis; Step 2: market-product focus and goal setting; and Step 3: the marketing program - B. Step 1: analysis; Step 2: planning; and Step 3: implementation - C. Step 1: set market and product goals; Step 2: select target markets and find points of difference; and Step 3: position the product - D. Step 1: identify industry trends; Step 2: analyze competitors; and Step 3: assess own organization - E. Step 1: Why do we exist?; Step 2: What will we do?; and Step 3: How will we do it?